-In contrast, examine sources in the Gulf of Mexico.
+In contrast, examine sources in the GOM.
 This top damage class for PM{2.5} encompasses sources that extend far out into the Gulf.
-Yet, nearby populations that would be exposed to emissions from sources in the Gulf must be smaller than the populations near offshore sources in the Northeast.
-This difference is due to the prevailing wind direction.
-In the Gulf, emissions are pushed to the northeast over land and cities in the southeastern United States.
-Similarly, sources off the East coast also have their emissions directed to the northeast.
-However, in marked contrast, the major population centers in the Northeast lie to the west of these sources, so a small fraction of emissions are projected to reach onshore given the direction of prevailing winds.
+Yet, nearby populations that would be exposed to emissions from sources in the Gulf must be smaller than the populations near offshore sources in the northeast U.S. This difference is due to the prevailing wind direction.
+In the Gulf, emissions are pushed to the northeast over land and cities in the southeastern U.S. Similarly, sources off the East Coast also have their emissions directed to the northeast.
+However, in marked contrast, the major population centers in the northeast U.S. lie to the west of these sources, so a small fraction of emissions are projected to reach onshore given the direction of prevailing winds.
 This reduces the estimated damage per ton of emissions from sources in the Atlantic Ocean.
-Hence, sources that produce the highest damage are concentrated in a narrow band along the Eastern seaboard.
+Hence, sources that produce the highest damage are concentrated in a narrow band along the eastern seaboard.

-Figures 2b through 2d show a similar pattern for emissions of SO2, NO_x, and VOCs.
-In the Gulf of Mexico, the transition from high- to low-impact grid cells is much more gradual than in the Northeast.
+Figures 3 through 6 show a similar pattern for emissions of SO2, NO_x, and VOCs.
+In the GOM, the transition from high- to low-impact grid cells is much more gradual than in the northeast U.S.

-Figure 2a.
-Damages Due to $PM{2.5}$ Emissions.
+Figure 3.
+Damages due to $PM{2.5}$ emissions

-Figure 2b.
-Damages Due to SO2 Emissions.
+Figure 4.
+Damages due to SO2 emissions

-Figure 2c.
-Damages Due to NO_x Emissions.
+Figure 5.
+Damages due to NO_x emissions

-Figure 2d.
-Damages Due to VOC Emissions.
+Figure 6.
+Damages due to VOC emissions